odbvue/odbvue/apps/wiki/guide/i13e/local-development/database.md

 - `:latest` = Oracle 19c
 - `:latest-23ai` = Oracle 23ai with built-in AI capabilities

+> [!NOTE]
+> As per end of 2025 there are still some SQLcl and 23ai compatibility issues, 19c is a safer choice.

 ### Step 3.
 Create `compose.yaml`

 Create `./compose.yaml`: